 Appointment, term of office, removal

 The appointment and removal of directors is generally governed by the company's constitution or articles of association.
-The right to elect directors is generally reserved to shareholders save where a casual vacancy arises.
+The right to elect directors is generally reserved to shareholders, save where a casual vacancy arises.
 The directors usually have the right to fill a casual vacancy, by a resolution of the directors passed at a board meeting or by unanimous written resolution of the directors, but this appointment might then, particularly with public companies, be subject to shareholders' confirmation at the next annual general meeting (AGM) after such an election.
 Under the Companies Act, the directors of a public limited company are required to retire by rotation unless the company's constitution provides otherwise.
-For listed companies to which the Corporate Governance Code applies, all of the directors must be reappointed annually.
+For listed companies to which the Corporate Governance Code applies, all the directors must be reappointed annually.

 Apart from the terms of the constitution or articles of association, shareholders also have a statutory right to remove directors by way of resolution passed by simple majority, subject to the directors' right to attend the shareholders' meeting in question and to make representations.

 i Financial reporting and accountability

-Companies are required to disclose details of their accounts at their AGM and in their annual return, which is filed in and publicly available at the Companies Registration Office.
+Companies are required to disclose details of their accounts at their AGM and in their annual return, which is filed with and publicly available at the Companies Registration Office.
 Since May 2017, a long-standing non-filing exemption enjoyed by unlimited companies with a particular non-EU or non-European Economic Area (EEA) shareholding structure has been removed, by virtue of the Companies (Accounting) Act 2017.
 Under the Companies Act, related-party transactions that are material and have not been concluded under normal market conditions are required to be disclosed in the notes to the company's accounts.